meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### On-Ledger Reporting of Total Supply

-Reporting the total supply of token off-ledger is done for the similar reasons as shipping UTXOs off-ledger: scalability, traffic costs, and hiding implementation details.
+Reporting the total supply of tokenized asset off-ledger is done for the similar reasons as shipping UTXOs off-ledger: scalability, traffic costs, and hiding implementation details.
 Moreover, in contrast to public chains, shipping the total supply information on-ledger does not allow indepenent verification of the total supply, as the holdings from which it is computed are private.